blackboard/anthologydevdocs/README.md

 Solution:
 1. Go to settings>pages and unpublish
 2. then re-run the pages-build-deployment action
+3. Reset custom domain back to docs.anthology.com if necessary.
-3. test by going to https://docs.anthology.com
+4. test by going to https://docs.anthology.com
 ### URLs
 Generally markdown links work fine in Docusaurus with the following exceptions: